 - Crawfish - want to try this as a crawfish boil foil packet?
 I'd love to hear how you get on.
 Crawfish definitely need longer to cook, bear that in mind.

 - Spicy - add chili pepper flakes to imbue more heat into the dish

-- Vegetables - add carrots, mushrooms - any of your normal favorite shrimp boil veggies!
+- Vegetables - add carrots, mushrooms, bell peppers - any of your normal favorite shrimp boil veggies!